sepehrkiller/Hypers2Bot/README.md

 # Hypers2Bot

-A simple telegram Hyper bot Based on LUA
+A simple telegram Hyper bot written in Lua
 You should have [lua](http://www.lua.org/) installed

 # Installation